Shotgun Shells for Target Practice: The Best of 2024

 Is Birdshot Shotgun Ammo Good for Home Defense?

-While it’s certainly better than nothing, birdshot is very sub-optimal option for home defense, even at close range.
+While it’s certainly better than nothing, birdshot is a sub-optimal option for home defense, even at close range.
 Stick to buckshot for defensive use if at all possible, ideally something that is optimized for self-defense against a human attacker.
 If that’s not an option, perhaps look at a handgun instead.

 Parting Shots